 After the hiatus created by career and family Dick returned to collecting around 1980, and quickly focused on Liberty Seated Halves.
 In the 1990’s he renewed his interest in coin dealing, establishing Dick Osburn Rare Coins, one of the first national dealerships to specialize exclusively in Bust and Liberty Seated silver coinage.
 He sold the business in 2010, but both he and the business continue to maintain a presence at regional and national coin shows.

-Over a period which began in the mid-1980’s and ended in 2011 he became the first collector to assemble a complete set of certified mint state Seated Liberty Halves.
-He sold this collection in 2011, and began a focus on Liberty Seated Dollars, with the goal of writing this book, to document all known die marriages for all years of the series.
-That quest continues to this day.
+During a period which began in the mid-1980’s and ended in 2011 he became the first collector to assemble a complete set of certified mint state Seated Liberty halves.
+He sold this collection in 2011, and began a focus on Liberty Seated dollars, with the goal of writing this book, to document all known die marriages for all years of the series.
+The first stage of that quest was completed in January, 2018, with the publication of the first edition of this book.
+The related research continues to this day.

 Dick is a member of the American Numismatic Association, the Texas Numismatic Association, the Liberty Seated Collector’s Club, Florida United Numismatists, Central States Numismatic Society, and the John Reich Collector’s Society.

 Dick can be reached at firstname.lastname@example.org